bnb-chain/bnb-chain.github.io/docs/beaconchain/develop/node/snapshot.md

 sha256sum: c6ba5edbf1b424696eec670f4dad864e09ebbae46c3c127360e1d1f15e27d4df)

 This snapshot can be used for jumpstarting a newly setup fullnode to avoid waiting a long time for getting all blocks.
-In Beacon Chain , the average block time is less than a second.
+In BNB Beacon Chain , the average block time is less than a second.
 As a result, it will take several weeks to sync from genesis block.

 !!!
 Note